-Your zero turn won’t start and you can’t even get the engine to turn over.
+Your mower won’t start and you can’t even get the engine to turn over.
 There are many different components you’ll need to check in order to get it running again.

 A zero-turn lawn mower won’t turn over or crank when the battery is weak; the cables, wiring, or components are loose or corroded; the safety switch is bad; the fuse has blown; the ignition switch is bad, or the starter solenoid or motor has failed.